cortesh/stock-analysis/README.md

        Next j
 ```

-Once completed speed counters were encoded to test each codes run speed (The results are displayed in screen captures located in the Resources folder as per project instructions).
+Once completed speed counters were encoded to test each code's run speed (The results are displayed in screen captures, located in the Resources folder as per project instructions).
 Below you will see the results of the speed tests side by side in tabular format.

 ![Code Performance Comparison](https://github.com/cortesh/stock-analysis/blob/main/Resources/VBA_Challange_Code_Performance_Comparison.png)

-As is quite clear the second method ("B") is vastly superior cutting processing time by 87% on average for both years!
+As is quite clear, the second method ("B") is vastly superior--cutting processing time by 87% on average for both years!

 ## Summary
 To conclude, we can say that the original comparision of "DQ" stock against its peers was inconclusive but that there seems to be value in researching further what made market conditions so dramatically different between 2017 and 2018.
 Perhaps a next step would be to control for average market performance moving forward.